 Santiago #1: Saturday, May 11 through morning of Wednesday, May 15

 So, on Friday pm, May 10, still 101 kilometers from Santiago, I found myself in Morgade, some 11 or 12 kilometers beyond Sarria.
 Morgade could not properly be called a pueblo or an aldea; it was just the location of an albergue where I had decided to spend the night, away from the crowd that would be overnighting in Sarria.
 It was only upon arriving in Morgade that I was brought up to speed about Ginny: she had had emergency surgery for an obstructed bowel earlier that morning in Santiago.
 I needed to get to the university hospital to “see for myself.”
 The next day was Saturday with limited bus service to Lugo, the town from which I’d be able to get another bus into Santiago.
-To walk back to Sarria or forward to Portomarín to catch the Lugo-bound bus would require heading out by 6:00 am, well before sunrise.
+To walk the 10 or so kilometers back to Sarria or that many forward to Portomarín to catch the Lugo-bound bus would require heading out by 6:00 am, well before sunrise.

 “No, no. No vas a hacer esto.
 Mira.
 Te lleva alguien de aquí.
 Baja a la recepción para las 8:30.”
 The señora of the albergue would have none of it.
 “You’re not going to walk,” she tells me.
 “Someone from here will take you to a spot on the highway where the bus will stop if you flag it down.
 You just be in the lobby with your things at 8:30.”